ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 as much engagement
 as possible.

-Social media software
+But social media software
+is smart,
-is surprisingly smart
+surprisingly smart.
-and almost completely inhumane.
-In order
-to induce engagement
+It creates engagement
-it generates
-depression[^depression],
+from depression[^depression],
-anxiety[^anxiety],
+from anxiety[^anxiety],
-loneliness[^loneliness],
+from loneliness[^loneliness],
-and right-wing extremism[^extremism].
+and from right-wing extremism[^extremism].

 It's a terrifying scenario,
 but it is real and present,